-- Optional phonetics on name badges and sign-offs #Not my name campaign

-- Black History Month panel and

-- Celebrating and raising awareness

-- Published line manager guidance
+- Optional phonetics on name badges and sign-offs #Not my name campaign - Black History Month panel and guest speaker - Celebrating and raising awareness of Diwali - Published line manager guidance for Ramadan

 "We focused on celebrations and awareness days, creating a calendar to make it easier to communicate upcoming events.
-We also attended external workshops, and brought knowledge
+We also attended external workshops, and brought knowledge back to the network."

-Sara Rushton, (pronounced Sah-Ra) Supply Chain Leadership
+Sara Rushton, (pronounced Sah-Ra) Supply Chain Leadership Graduate, Distribution Centre